Nithish06-2002/sas-basic-data-analysis/README.md

 - SQL-based aggregation in SAS

 ## Files in This Repository
-- `analysis.sas` – SAS program containing all analysis steps
+- `sas_basic_analysis.sas` – SAS program containing all analysis steps

 ## Notes
 - No datasets are uploaded as SASHELP datasets are available by default in SAS Studio.